 When onboarding a new employee in a new company, the employer must provide the employee with certain legal documents.
 Those are necessary to comply with the applicable laws and regulations in the US, such as the Fair Labor Standards Act, the Family Medical Leave Act, and the National Labor Relations Act.

-In this case, if you have started the onboarding process, you can be considered to have got a job, because you can be present at the workplace and carry out your work tasks if you have an employment contract.
+In this case, if you have started the onboarding process, you can be considered to have a job.
+You can be present at the workplace and carry out your work tasks if you have an employment contract.

-The steps of the onboarding process are usually one of the first tasks of the job.
-These are tasks that the employer asks you to carry out in order to get a better and more complete understanding of the company’s structure, your new colleagues and to familiarise yourself with the work tasks to be carried out.
-These are activities that the employer should already be paying you for under your contract of employment.
+The onboarding process steps are usually one of the first tasks of the job.
+These are tasks that the employer asks you to carry out to get a better and more complete understanding of the company’s structure, your new colleagues and to familiarise yourself with the work tasks to be carried out.
+These are activities that the employer should already be paying you for under your employment contract.

 Of course, there may be occasions when some of these tasks are assigned as homework before the first day of work.
-For example, when your employer sends you an email with a presentation that you need to familiarise yourself with before your first day of work.
+For example, when your employer sends you an email with a presentation, you must familiarise yourself with it before your first day of work.

-In this case, it would be advisable to complete this assignment if you want to better integrate into the work team and develop your career.
+In this case, completing this assignment would be advisable if you want to integrate into the work team and develop your career smoothly.

 Starting new position in the same company

-Typically for new position onboarding happens right after you’ve got the job in a new position.
+Typically, new position onboarding happens right after you’ve got the job in a new position.
 If you’ve changed workplaces or simply gotten a role in a new position, it is pretty common to experience onboarding.
-In that case the short answer is yes, you have got the job.
+In that case, the short answer is yes, you have the job.

-The onboarding process involves a variety of steps, from the job offer to team training.
+The onboarding process involves various steps, from the job offer to team training.
 The length of onboarding might range from a few weeks to a year.
 Although the best onboarding often lasts for at least a few months.

-When the onboarding process is finished, employees should feel competent and confident to do your job.
-That being said though, the whole process of being during onboarding, you have been hired already.
+Employees should feel competent and confident to do their job when the onboarding process is finished.
+Though the whole process of onboarding means you have been hired already.

 Onboarding isn’t a promise for the job

-Many companies require a try-out period of time when the new employees are being tested.
-It can be a month up to a few months of time.
-Usually in that time you get paid slightly less than you regularly would be.
+Many companies require a try-out period when the new employees are being tested.
+It can be a month up to a few months.
+Usually, in that time, you get paid slightly less than you regularly would be.

-This all depends on the location your work is at, what kind of work world you are into and, of course, the culture.
+This all depends on your work location, what kind of work world you are into, and the culture.
 All of these things may vary.
-Either way it is important to remember that simply getting to the process of onboarding does not mean you can’t be fired.
-So keep working hard and proving yourself.
+Either way, it is essential to remember that simply getting to the onboarding process does not mean you can’t be fired.
+So keep working hard and prove yourself.

-Since you’ve made it all the way to the end of our article, you now for sure know that the onboarding process is not a job guarantee just yet.
-Check out our article Best onboarding memes, the whole thing will feel very relatable.
+Since you’ve made it all the way to the end of our article, you know that the onboarding process is not a job guarantee just yet.
+Check out our article Best onboarding memes; the whole thing will feel very relatable.

 FAQ